cybersecaware/writeups/content/posts/athena.md

 ![Ping Kali](/img/athena/ping_kali.png#center "Ping Kali Host")

-Now can we inject os commands after the ping command such as whoami to see if the web page displays the response with userame.
+Now can we inject os commands after the ping command such as whoami to see if the web page displays the response with username.

 ![Append A CMD](/img/athena/append_cmd.png#center "Append Whoami")